 Are you considering an African Hunting Safari for Plains Game?
-Are you overwhelmed and don‘t know how to choose an African Outfitter?
+Are you overwhelmed and don‘t know how to choose an African Outfitter for an Africa guided hunt?

 Here is a list of questions to ask an African outfitter to help make your choice